-The school must admit all children who have an EHC plan where the school is named.
+The school will admit all children who have an EHC plan where the school is named, following consultation and agreement with the LA.
 Children with SEND who do not have an EHC plan will be treated equally to all other applicants in the admissions process.
 This includes children who may need extra support or reasonable adjustments to be made.
 The details of the school's SEND provision can be found in our Special Educational Needs and Disabilities (SEND) Policy and SEN Information Report.